Marvell Technology

 Marvell Technology, Inc. is an American company, headquartered in Santa Clara, California, which develops and produces semiconductors and related technology.
-Founded in 1995, the company had more than 6,500 employees as of 2024, with over 10,000 patents worldwide, and an annual revenue of $5.5 billion for fiscal 2024.
+Founded in 1995, the company had close to 7,500 employees as of 2026, with over 10,000 patents worldwide, and an annual revenue of $8.2 billion for fiscal 2026.

 History

 Marvell was founded in 1995 by Dr. Sehat Sutardja, his wife Weili Dai, and his brother Pantas Sutardja.
-They worked on designing a CMOS-based read channel for disk drives as their first product.
-Seagate Technology became their first customer.
+They worked on designing a CMOS-based read channel for disk drives as its first product.
+Seagate Technology became its first customer.